-All TOE interfaces shown in,Figure 1with the exception of the network traffic/data interface are attached to the internal (trusted) network.
+All TOE interfaces shown in, Figure 1 with the exception of the network traffic/data interface are attached to the internal trusted network.
 The network traffic/data interface is attached to internal and external networks.
-The Console Access via RS-232 interface is a direct local connection.
+The Console Access via RS-232 interface is a direct local connection which provides the CLI.

-The physical boundary is the operating system (i.e., SR OS v12.0, SAR OS v6.1, or SAS OS v7.0) located on a compact flash card.
+The physical boundary is the operating system (i.e., SR OS v21.10.R1, SAR OS v21.10.R1, or SAS OS v21.9.R1) located on a solid state memory card.
 These operating systems run on the various hardware platforms listed in Table 2.